-Most of us have had experiences in nature where we have felt a staggering sense of complexity and diversity, breathtaking beauty, astonishing creativity, and added to all of that, the joy of discovery we have a Creator God.
+Most of us have had experiences in nature where we have felt a staggering sense of complexity and diversity, breathtaking beauty, and astonishing creativity, and added to all of that, the joy of discovery we have a Creator God.

 I grew up living at 9,000 feet above sea level in the mountains of Colorado.
 I’ve always felt cradled in the very hands of God in the mountains.
-I remember meadows of wild flowers that had more colors than a Monet landscape.
+I remember meadows of wildflowers that had more colors than a Monet landscape.

 Of spending summer nights in the crisp night air at that high altitude and gazing up at the skies with my brother, as we would camp out without a tent, and watch shooting stars streak across the obsidian sky leaving moments of light that looked like phosphorus strands of angel hair.

-I have seen the sunsets on those mountains splash them with an alpine glow of pink that made them turn crimson right before our eyes and my father telling us that it was that blood-red hue at sunrise and sunset that gave them their names by Spanish Conquistadors hundreds of years ago…Sangre De Cristo…Blood of Christ.
+I have seen the sunsets on those mountains splash them with an alpine glow of pink that made them turn crimson right before our eyes and my father told us that it was that blood-red hue at sunrise and sunset that gave them their names by Spanish Conquistadors hundreds of years ago…Sangre De Cristo…Blood of Christ.

-The lush forest in the Quinault valleys in the Pacific Northwest are some of the most spectacular examples of primeval temperate rain forest in the lower 48 states.
+The lush forest in the Quinault valleys in the Pacific Northwest are some of the most spectacular examples of primeval temperate rain forests in the lower 48 states.
 Storms off the Pacific Ocean drop between 12 to 14 feet of rain every year.
 FEET!

 Epiphytes, or plants growing on other plants.
-Mosses, spike mosses, ferns and lichens festoon tree trunks and branches, giving the forest a “jungle-like” feel.
+Mosses, spike mosses, ferns, and lichens festoon tree trunks and branches, giving the forest a “jungle-like” feel.

 Large, old trees.
 The dominant species are Sitka spruce and western hemlock, but other conifers and several deciduous species grow as well.
 Many are 100s of years old and can reach 250 feet in height and 30 to 60 feet in circumference.

-There are so many things in our world that if we pause to take the time, will not only take our breath away and move us, but cause us to be reconnected with something inside us that is drawn to the God who created them.
+There are so many things in our world that if we pause to take the time, will not only take our breath away and move us but cause us to be reconnected with something inside us that is drawn to the God who created them.

-I read about a Dad who took his eight-year-old son for his birthday to the Grand Canyon.
-Now driving to the Grand Canyon is very different than driving to the mountains, where as you get closer, you see even more clearly what it is you are going to visit.
+I read about a Dad who took his eight-year-old son for his birthday at the Grand Canyon.
+Now driving to the Grand Canyon is very different than driving to the mountains, as you get closer, you see even more clearly what it is you are going to visit.
 When you drive to the Grand Canyon, you don’t see anything until you get there.

 They arrived in the parking lot on one of the rims right before sunrise.
 The Dad said to his eight-year-old son, “Do you trust me?”
-Eight-year-old kid said, “Of course, I trust you, dad.”
+The eight-year-old kid said, “Of course, I trust you, dad.”
 So he held his son’s hand, and he walked him right up to the edge of the rim.
 He told his son to stay there and keep his eyes closed until he told him.
 Then he waited until the sun came up.
 Right at that moment when the streaks of light came across the top of the Canyon, he said to his son, “Open your eyes.”